Excel remains a common tool for close and financial consolidation. If you’re using it today, you’re not alone.

 Learn more: Your Essential AI Explainability Checklist

 Planful builds that structure directly into your consolidation workflow.
-Intercompany eliminations follow defined system logic.
-Currency translation runs on consistent rules across entities.
-Every adjustment is logged automatically with ownership and history.
-Approval workflows are structured and enforceable, so governance lives inside the process.
+Elimination logic follows defined system rules.
+Currency translation runs consistently across entities.
+Adjustments are logged automatically with user history and approval tracking.

-When someone asks how a number was derived, you drill down and show the record.
+When someone asks how a number was derived, you can drill down and demonstrate the calculation path.

 Explore an interactive demo: ESG Performance and Initiatives Management